tylercod3r/study-card/README.md

 ## Overview

-Looked for an "flash card" app that was free, and wouldn't couple me to a 3rd-party provider / plan.
-Was unable to find anything suitable, so made this simple app.
+Looked for a "flash card" app that was free, and wouldn't couple me to a 3rd-party provider / plan.

+Was unable to find anything suitable, so made this simple app!

 ## setup